-- (1) This section applies if, before the end of the period of 3 months beginning with the day on which this section comes into force, a member of the House of Lords ("M") gives written notice to the Clerk of the Parliaments that M does not want section 57 to apply to M. - (2) M shall not be a member of the House of Lords at any time after the notice is 25 given and accordingly- - (a) M shall not be entitled to receive writs of summons to attend the House, and - (b) any writ of summons previously issued to M has no further effect. - (3) Section 55 (disclaimer) applies to M as if M were a person to whom section 52 30 has applied. - (4) If M is a person excepted from section 1 of the House of Lords Act 1999 (c.
-34) by virtue of section 2 of that Act - (a) M shall no longer be excepted from section 1 of the 1999 Act, and - (b) if M counted towards the limit under section 2(2) of the 1999 Act, that 35 limit is reduced by one. - (5) If M is not such a person, M ceases to be disqualified by virtue of M's peerage (or dignity) for - (a) voting at elections to the House of Commons, or - (b) being, or being elected as, a member of that House. - (6) In relation to M, any reference in section 1(3) or (4)(b) of the Representation of the People Act 1985 (c.
-50) to a register of parliamentary electors is to be read as including - (a) any register of local government electors in Great Britain, and - (b) any register of local electors in Northern Ireland, which was required to be published on any date before the notice is given.

-- (7) If, after the notice is given, a peerage under the Life Peerages Act 1958 (c.
-21) is conferred on M, subsection (2) above does not stop M being entitled to receive writs of summons to attend the House of Lords by virtue of that peerage. - (8) If, after the notice is given, M becomes the person who is to hold the office of Earl Marshal or perform the office of Lord Great Chamberlain, subsection (2) above does not stop M being entitled to receive writs of summons to attend the House of Lords by virtue of the peerage that led to M becoming the person who is to hold or perform the office in question. - (9) A person to whom regulation 4 of the European Parliament (House of Lords 10 Disqualification) Regulations 2008 (S.I.
-2008/1647) applies is to be treated as a member of the House of Lords for the purposes of this section.
+(1) This section applies if, before the end of the period of 3 months beginning with the day on which this section comes into force, a member of the House of Lords ("M") gives written notice to the Clerk of the Parliaments that M does not want section 59 to apply to M.

+(2) M shall not be a member of the House of Lords at any time after the notice is given and accordingly -

+(a) M shall not be entitled to receive writs of summons to attend the House, and (b) any writ of summons previously issued to M has no further effect.
+(3) Section has ap n 57 (disclaimer) applies to M as if M were a person to whom section 54 plied.
+5 (4) by vir a person excepted from section 1 of the House of Lords Act 1999 (c.
+34) tue of section 2 of that Act - (a) (b) M shall no longer be excepted from section 1 of the 1999 Act, and if M counted towards the limit under section 2(2) of the 1999 Act, that limit is reduced by one.
+10 (5) (or dig not such a person, M ceases to be disqualified by virtue of M's peerage (nity) for- (a) (b) voting at elections to the House of Commons, or being, or being elected as, a member of that House.
+(6) the Pe tion to M, any reference in section 1(3) or (4)(b) of the Representation of ople Act 1985 (c.
+50) to a register of parliamentary electors is to be read uding - 15 (a) (b) any register of local government electors in Great Britain, and any register of local electors in Northern Ireland, was required to be published on any date before the notice is given.
+20 (7) If, afte r the notice is given, a peerage under the Life Peerages Act 1958 (c.
+21) is red on M, subsection (2) above does not stop M being entitled to receive of summons to attend the House of Lords by virtue of that peerage.
+(8) Earl M above House r the notice is given, M becomes the person who is to hold the office of larshal or perform the office of Lord Great Chamberlain, subsection (2) does not stop M being entitled to receive writs of summons to attend the of Lords by virtue of the peerage that led to M becoming the person who old or perform the office in question.
+25 (9) Disqu son to whom regulation 4 of the European Parliament (House of Lords alification) Regulations 2008 (S.I.
+2008/1647) applies is to be treated as a er of the House of Lords for the purposes of this section.
+30 Part 7 Public order